Aphthous Stomatitis

 Epidemiology

-Recurrent aphthous ulcers are the most common oral mucosal disease in North America.
-They affect 20% of the population, with the incidence rising to more than 50% in certain groups of students in professional schools.
-Children from high socioeconomic groups may be affected more than those from low socioeconomic groups.
-[1] Note the following point prevalence and lifetime prevalence rates [2] :
+In North America, recurrent aphthous ulcers are the most common oral mucosal disease.
+The incidence is approximately 20% overall, rising to more than 50% in certain groups of students in professional schools.
+Children from higher socioeconomic groups may be affected more than those from lower socioeconomic groups.
+A 2004 study cited the following point prevalence and lifetime prevalence rates [24] :

 • Point prevalence in the pediatric population in the United States: 1.2-1.5%